 Both lines are available 24 hours a day 7 days a week

-As the keeper, the responsibility remains with you to report any movements to BCMS within three days.
+As the keeper, the responsibility remains with you to report any movements to BCMS within 3 days.

 Failure to report

-Failure to report cattle movements within the three-days mentioned above can result in:
+Failure to report cattle movements within the 3-days mentioned above can result in: